 The dining room of the Lee home at 122 Commonwealth is illustrated in The Book of American Interiors, by Charles Wyllys Elliott, published in 1876.
 It is described as 25 feet by 17 feet, with a bay window at the end of the room, with a floor laid in Swiss parquetry in one color of oak and walls that “begin with an oaken panel dado, four feet high” engraved with rosettes and some lines and chamfers, “which are touched with dull red and black.”
 The ceiling is oak, “panelled and bracketed, the chamfers and lines of which are touched with red, green, and black.”

-In the mid-1880s, a brick stable was added at the back of the house.
-It is not shown on the 1874 Hopkins and 1883 Bromley maps, but is shown on the 1888 and subsequent Bromley maps.
-A May 6, 1894, Boston Globe article on the sale of the property notes that it includes a brick stable.
+In the early- to mid-1880s, the Bradleys had a brick stable built at the rear of the house.
+It is not shown on the 1883 Bromley maps, but is shown on the 1885 and 1887 Sanborn maps and on the 1888 and subsequent Bromley maps.
+A similar stable was built behind 120 Commonwealth somewhat later and faced significant opposition from the neighbors across the alley on Newbury.

 In his memoirs, Memories of a Happy Life, Bishop Lawrence described his decision to purchase 122 Commonwealth: “We had hoped to make our home in Cambridge our real centre, but the demands of the Diocese compelled us to have a house in Boston.
 With, therefore, the Bishop’s House Fund and the gift of ten thousand dollars from my brother and sisters, our winter house at 122 Commonwealth Avenue, was acquired.”

 The Lawrences lived at 122 Commonwealth for the rest of their lives.
 The Boston house was their winter home.
-They spent the spring and fall in Cambridge (until 1911) or Readville/Milton (from 1913), and the summer at Mount Desert in Bar Harbor, Maine.
+They spent the spring and fall in Cambridge (until 1911) or in Readville in the Hyde Park neighborhood of Boston (from 1913), and the summer at their home, Ingleside, in Bar Harbor.

 In February of 1907, Bishop Lawrence applied for (and subsequently received) permission to install a 8 foot by 4 foot, one story brick “heater house” at the rear of the property.
 In June of 1913, he applied for (and subsequently received) permission to make modifications to the interior of the garage at the rear of the house (the former stable, which, by that time, had been converted into a three car garage).